sophieM03/git-workshop/README.md

 ## Review a pull request

-1. Review the refactor pull request of the person on your right.
-Submit a comment somewhere and request changes.
+Review the refactor pull request of the person on your right.
+Because you are picky, submit a comment to replace `isDone` by `isFinished` and request changes.

-2. TODO
+## Modify your pull request

+The person on your left requested changes on you pull request.
+Because you agree on his comment:

+1. replace `isDone` by `isFinished`,
+2. stage your modified files,
+3. create a fix commit,
+4. push it to your branch.

+We are creating a fix commit instead of ammending the last one, so that the reviewer will see only new changes and will not have to review everything back again.

+## Approve the pull request

+The person on your right made the changes you requested, you can now approve his pull request.

+## Merge you pull request with squash

+The person on your left approved your pull request, it is time to merge it with squash.
+Because you merge it with squash, there will be only one commit in master for your modification, and the detail still exists if you need to inspect in detail what you did.

 ## Add a count of deleted arrows

 1. TODO ?

+## Git config aliases

+TODO

 ## TODO

 - git show
 - get synced from master
 - gitignore ?
-- git rebase -i ?
-- gitconfig aliases (end of the workshop)